Gawn Grainger

-Gawn Grainger (born 12 October 1937) is a British actor, playwright and screenwriter.
+Gawn Grainger (12 October 1937 – 17 May 2025) was a Scottish actor, playwright and screenwriter.

 Early life

 Some sources indicate he was born in Glasgow, Scotland on 12 October 1937.
-He is the son of Charles Neil Grainger and his wife Elizabeth (née Gall).
+He was the son of Charles Neil Grainger and his wife Elizabeth (née Gall).
 Educated at Westminster City School in Victoria, London, he later trained for the stage at the Italia Conti Academy of Theatre Arts.

-Grainger made his first London appearance as a boy in 1950, when he played the Boy King in Ivor Novello's King's Rhapsody at the Palace Theatre.
+Grainger made his first London appearance as a boy in 1949, when he played in Where the Rainbow Ends, opposite Anton Dolin, at the Comedy Theatre, London.

 Career

-He began his professional career at the Dundee Rep in 1961, followed by two years at Ipswich, 1962–64.
+Grainger began his professional career at the Dundee Rep in 1961, followed by two years at Ipswich, 1962–64.
 He joined Laurence Olivier's National Theatre at the Old Vic company in 1972.

-Among his notable television credits are the Apostle Andrew in Son of Man by Dennis Potter (1969); the Earl of Kildare in The Shadow of the Tower (1972); George Stephenson in the Doctor Who serial The Mark of the Rani (1985) and Lesley Flux in Midsomer Murders episode The House in the Woods (2005).
+Among his notable television credits were the Apostle Andrew in Son of Man by Dennis Potter (1969); the Earl of Kildare in The Shadow of the Tower (1972); George Stephenson in the Doctor Who serial The Mark of the Rani (1985) and Lesley Flux in Midsomer Murders episode The House in the Woods (2005).
 He was an occasional panelist on the syndicated, New York-based What's My Line? series in 1968, 1969 and 1970.

 Writer

 Grainger authored the following plays: Four to One (1976), Vamp Till Ready (1978), Lies in Plastic Smiles (1979) and Paradise Lost (1980).
-In the 1980s, he also wrote several scripts for Geoff McQueen 's BBC1 drama series Big Deal starring Ray Brooks.
+In the 1980s, he also wrote several scripts for Geoff McQueen's BBC1 drama series Big Deal starring Ray Brooks.